Clinical Research Finds Waterpik® Water Flosser Significantly More Effective Than Sonicare® AirFloss

-Waterpik® Water Flosser Proven 70% More Effective at Removing Plaque, 80% More Effective in Reducing Gingivitis
+Waterpik® Water Flosser Proven up to 70% More Effective at Removing Plaque, up to 80% More Effective in Reducing Gingivitis

 "It's well known that tooth brushing needs to be accompanied by a form of flossing in order to clean interdentally and subgingivally, where plaque bacteria can quickly form, causing serious dental problems," said Dr. Naresh C. Sharma, the study's lead researcher.
 "I found the results to be very useful due to the significant difference between the two groups."